 - 2.5.1 Refer to the accompanying graphs for recommended overcoating intervals, pot life and curing requirements. - 2.5.2 The drying times quoted refer to a single coat applied to give 160 microns (6.3 mils) dry film thickness.
-At higher film thicknesses drying times may be extended, particularly at low temperature. - 2.5.3 Touch up of damages caused during destaging is to be done by brush with Intershield 300V to a nominal dry film thickness of 320 microns (12.6 mils).
+At higher film thicknesses drying times may be extended, particularly at low temperature. - 2.5.3 Touch up of damages caused during destaging is to be done by brush with Intershield 300 to a nominal dry film thickness of 320 microns (12.6 mils).
 Minimum and maximum dft as stated in Section 2.3 will apply. - 2.5.4 In accordance with IMO PSPC MSC.215(82) at Newbuilding, all thicknesses are to be checked under the supervision of the nominated Coatings Inspector.
-Any substandard areas are to be rectified. - 2.5.5 For application the steel temperature must not be lower than -5°C (23°F). - 2.5.6 For optimum application properties, steel temperature should not exceed 50°C (122°F) during application.
+Any substandard areas are to be rectified. - 2.5.5 For minimum application temperatures, see section 5.13. - 2.5.6 For optimum application properties, steel temperature should not exceed 50°C (122°F) during application.
 Application at higher temperatures may be possible consult your local International Paint representative. - 2.5.7 Areas of overspray are to be sanded down prior to overcoating.